 For us to treat a submission by you or your provider as a post-service claim, it must be submitted on a properly completed standardized claim form or, in the case of electronically filed claims, must provide us with the data elements that we specify in advance.
 Most providers are aware of our claim filing requirements and will file claims for you.
-If your provider does not file your claim for you, you should call our Customer Service Department and ask for a claim form or go to coupehealth.com, then log in and go to Benefits> Employer Benefits> Library> Documents to download and print the form.
+If your provider does not file your claim for you, you should call our Customer Service Department and ask for a claim form.
 Tell us the type of service or supply for which you wish to file a claim (for example, hospital, physician, or pharmacy), and we will send you the proper type of claim form.
-When you receive the form, complete it, attach an itemized bill, and send it to us at Blue Cross and Blue Shield, Birmingham Service Center, PO Box 10527, Birmingham, AL 35202-0500.
-Claims must be submitted and received by us within 12 months after the service takes place to be eligible for benefits.
+When you receive the form, complete it, attach an itemized bill, and send it to us at PO Box 10527, Birmingham, AL 35202-0500.
+Claims must be submitted and received by us within 24 months after the service takes place to be eligible for benefits.